venice-timones/phylodynamic-workflow-1/00-docs/content/01-download-data-from-gisaid.md

    ![Global](images/global-01.png)

-3. Downloading of the Global sequences will start.
+3. A file with a `.tar` extension will be downloaded.

 ## Asia Samples